stripe/stripe-python/README.md

 stripe.default_http_client = client
 ```

+Without a configured client, by default the library will attempt to load
+libraries in the order above (i.e. `urlfetch` is preferred with `urllib2` used
+as a last resort).
 We usually recommend that people use `requests`.

 ### Configuring a Proxy